 Uniforms for Volunteers.

 You are expected to present a professional and neat appearance to the public.
-You must adhere to the dress code outlined in the SOGs.
+You must adhere to the dress code outlined in the SOPs.

 Reinstatement Policy.

-If you have left NFPD in good standing, you may be reinstated under the conditions set forth in the SOGs.
+If you have left NFPD in good standing, you may be reinstated under the conditions set forth in the SOPs.

 VIP Plan.

-You may be eligible to receive a stipend (nominal fee) under NFPD's VIP Plan.
-The terms and conditions for receiving the stipend are set forth in the NFPD's Summary of Pension Plan, LOSAP and VIP Plan adopted by the Board.
-Please review the details of the VIP Plan carefully.
+You may be eligible to receive a stipend of $5.00 per call (including earned stand-by hours)under NFPD's VIP Plan if you respond to the minimum call percentage as outlined by the title in the department’s SOPs.
 The IRS considers stipends earned under the VIP Plan to be taxable income.
-Accordingly, NFPD will make appropriate withholdings and deductions from the stipends and issue you a
+Accordingly, NFPD will issue you a 1099 for any earnings above $600.00.

-W-2.

 Benefits.